JanHerca/urantiapedia/output/wikijs/en/article/Carol_Cannon/Quantum_Physics_Joy_and_the_Fathers_Will.md

 Okay, you're saying: “Where's the beef?”
 You want to know about the quantum physics part of this equation.
 Let me go back to the phrase “configure a new society from the inside out.”
 Not only do I refer to “first casting the beam out of our own eyes so that we may see better to cast the mote out of our brother's eye,” but also I refer to understanding what is the inside of this out.
 And how do we **interface** with this Infinite Inside of Everything and Everyone?
 What is the inside comprised of in terms of our operating system, our genetic make-up, and how and why are we basically designed as a radionics device, able to send and receive complex forms of energy and thought?
 Let me remind you of what to me is one of the most amazing statements that _The Urantia Book_ makes in a completely incidental manner on 42:1.2:

 > _Matter—energy—for they are but diverse manifestations of the same cosmic reality, as a universe phenomenon is inherent in the Universal Father.
 “In Him all things consist.”
 Matter may appear to manifest inherent energy and to exhibit self-contained powers, but the lines of gravity involved in the energies concerned in these physical phenomena are derived from, and are dependent on, Paradise.
-The ultimaton, the first measurable form of energy, has Paradise as its nucleus._ [[UB 42:1.2](/en/The_Urantia_Book/42#p1_2)]
+The ultimaton, the first measurable form of energy, has Paradise as its nucleus._ <a id="a66_480"></a>[[UB 42:1.2](/en/The_Urantia_Book/42#p1_2)]

 So what else can we deduce from that but that at the very heart of every little thing and every big somebody(no matter how they appear to be behaving) - is absolute pure love!